Marine Le Pen brought the far right to France’s front door - WTOP News

 She ran for president three times: 2012, 2017 and 2022.
 Each time, she climbed higher.
 In her final campaign, she was confident, calm and media savvy.
 She leaned into her role as a single mother, posed with her cats and repeated her calls for “national priority.”
 She no longer shocked.
 She convinced.

-Behind her stood a constellation of far-right leaders cheering her on: Hungary’s Viktor Orbán, Italy’s Matteo Salvini, the Netherlands’ Geert Wilders.
+Behind her stood a constellation of far-right leaders cheering her on: Hungary’s Viktor Orbán, Matteo Salvini and Giorgia Meloni in Italy, the Netherlands’ Geert Wilders.
 They saw in her not only an ally, but a leader.
 Her mix of cultural nationalism, social media fluency and calculated restraint became a blueprint.

 “Marine Le Pen posts pictures of her cat, talks about being a mother.
 But when it comes to policy, there’s no softening,” said Pierre Lefevre, a Paris-based consultant.
 “It makes extreme positions seem more palatable, even to people who might otherwise be put off.”

-When she lost in 2022, she didn’t vanish.
+When Le Pen lost in 2022, she didn’t vanish.
 She regrouped, stayed present in parliament and prepared for 2027.
 Polls had her leading.
 Macron cannot run again.

 Then came Monday’s verdict.